alancapellao/task-list/README.md

 # Task List

-To-do list app can be used to organize tasks.
+Task list app can be used to organize tasks.

 Developed with HTML, CSS and JavaScript.